shivannis/xandr-docs-public/xandr-docs/articles/curate/viewability-targeting.md

 # Microsoft Curate - Viewability targeting

-Based on historical viewability data across several dimensions of the ad call, Xandr has developed a methodology for determining, pre-auction, the percentage probability that an ad will be viewable to the user once it is delivered to the page, per the IAB viewability measurement standards.
+Based on historical viewability data across several dimensions of the ad call, Microsoft Advertising has developed a methodology for determining, pre-auction, the percentage probability that an ad will be viewable to the user once it is delivered to the page, per the IAB viewability measurement standards.